techidaily/site-win-rankings/source/_posts/step-by-step-guide-updating-your-pc-wallpaper-through-windows-control-panel-tips-by-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
+<li><a href="https://screen-capture.techidaily.com/new-in-2024-professional-gamers-toolkit-advanced-recording-tactics/"><u>[New] In 2024, Professional Gamers' Toolkit Advanced Recording Tactics</u></a></li>
-<li><a href="https://facebook-video-recording.techidaily.com/new-in-2024-best-practices-choosing-the-top-ios-video-downloaders-on-fb/"><u>[New] In 2024, Best Practices Choosing the Top iOS Video Downloaders on FB</u></a></li>
+<li><a href="https://fox-direct.techidaily.com/updated-in-2024-crystal-clear-viewing-evaluating-the-best-8k-monitors/"><u>[Updated] In 2024, Crystal Clear Viewing Evaluating the Best 8K Monitors</u></a></li>
+<li><a href="https://screen-video-capture.techidaily.com/updated-simple-steps-for-clear-ipad-recordings-for-2024/"><u>[Updated] Simple Steps for Clear iPad Recordings for 2024</u></a></li>
+<li><a href="https://vimeo-videos.techidaily.com/2024-approved-strategies-to-perfect-the-last-push-on-your-vimeo-videos/"><u>2024 Approved Strategies to Perfect the Last Push on Your Vimeo Videos</u></a></li>
+<li><a href="https://buynow-tips.techidaily.com/comprehensive-review-of-samsungs-galaxy-tab-s6-with-focus-on-stylus-functionality-and-dex-support/"><u>Comprehensive Review of Samsung's Galaxy Tab S6 with Focus on Stylus Functionality and DeX Support</u></a></li>
+<li><a href="https://win-rankings.techidaily.com/diagnosing-the-cause-of-sluggish-scanning-with-yl-software-a-comprehensive-guide-by-yl-computing/"><u>Diagnosing the Cause of Sluggish Scanning with YL Software: A Comprehensive Guide by YL Computing</u></a></li>
+<li><a href="https://youtube-stream.techidaily.com/for-social-media-savants-distinguishing-between-igtv-and-youtube-for-2024/"><u>For Social Media Savants Distinguishing Between IGTV & YouTube for 2024</u></a></li>
-<li><a href="https://fox-boxes.techidaily.com/new-premiere-e-lecture-label-lever-for-2024/"><u>[New] Premiere E-Lecture Label Lever for 2024</u></a></li>
+<li><a href="https://some-techniques.techidaily.com/hand-tracking-insights-and-types-for-2024/"><u>Hand Tracking Insights and Types for 2024</u></a></li>
-<li><a href="https://visual-screen-recording.techidaily.com/updated-2024-approved-detailed-walkthrough-timer-creation-in-obs-broadcasts/"><u>[Updated] 2024 Approved Detailed Walkthrough Timer Creation in OBS Broadcasts</u></a></li>
-<li><a href="https://youtube-lab.techidaily.com/ed-in-2024-beautifying-videos-for-youtube-viewers/"><u>[Updated] In 2024, Beautifying Videos for YouTube Viewers</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/how-can-you-diagnose-and-fix-problems-with-your-computers-memory-expert-advice-from-yl-computing/"><u>How Can You Diagnose and Fix Problems with Your Computer's Memory? – Expert Advice From YL Computing</u></a></li>
-<li><a href="https://fox-info.techidaily.com/in-2024-a-deep-dive-into-vscos-creative-palette/"><u>In 2024, A Deep Dive Into VSCO's Creative Palette</u></a></li>
-<li><a href="https://screen-mirror.techidaily.com/in-2024-how-to-mirror-xiaomi-mix-fold-3-to-mac-drfone-by-drfone-android/"><u>In 2024, How to Mirror Xiaomi Mix Fold 3 to Mac? | Dr.fone</u></a></li>
+<li><a href="https://voice-adjusting.techidaily.com/new-in-2024-how-to-add-audio-to-quicktime-video-files/"><u>New In 2024, How to Add Audio to QuickTime Video Files</u></a></li>
-<li><a href="https://android-unlock.techidaily.com/in-2024-top-4-sim-location-trackers-to-easily-find-your-lost-sony-device-by-drfone-android/"><u>In 2024, Top 4 SIM Location Trackers To Easily Find Your Lost Sony Device</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/master-user-management-on-your-devices-control-panel-with-yl-software-tips/"><u>Master User Management on Your Device's Control Panel with YL Software Tips</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/prioritizing-troubleshooting-is-inspecting-your-systems-ram-necessary-when-experiencing-a-cpu-issue/"><u>Prioritizing Troubleshooting: Is Inspecting Your System's RAM Necessary When Experiencing a CPU Issue?</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/pixel-buds-pro-2-a-peek-into-the-future-with-insights-on-release-timeline-cost-estimates-and-tech-specifications/"><u>Pixel Buds Pro 2 – A Peek Into the Future with Insights on Release Timeline, Cost Estimates & Tech Specifications.</u></a></li>
+<li><a href="https://win-rankings.techidaily.com/solving-the-problem-of-undetected-devices-by-your-scanner-expert-advice-by-yl-software/"><u>Solving the Problem of Undetected Devices by Your Scanner - Expert Advice by YL Software</u></a></li>
+<li><a href="https://win-rankings.techidaily.com/step-by-step-guide-preserving-and-recovering-your-windows-configurations-via-control-panel/"><u>Step-by-Step Guide: Preserving and Recovering Your Windows Configurations via Control Panel</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/recognizing-your-pen-a-guide-to-enabling-handwriting-input-on-windows-10-tips-from-yl-computing/"><u>Recognizing Your Pen: A Guide to Enabling Handwriting Input on Windows 10 - Tips From YL Computing</u></a></li>
+<li><a href="https://win-rankings.techidaily.com/understanding-basic-hardware-and-software-needs-unveiling-the-essential-specs-for-windows-10-explained-by-experts-at-yl-computing/"><u>Understanding Basic Hardware and Software Needs: Unveiling the Essential Specs for Windows 10 - Explained by Experts at YL Computing</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/step-by-step-guide-to-crafting-an-engaging-powerpoint-presentation-tips-from-yl-computing/"><u>Step-by-Step Guide to Crafting an Engaging PowerPoint Presentation - Tips From YL Computing</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/stunning-acura-tlx-high-res-visuals-for-your-screen-top-background-photos-and-pictures-by-yl-software-experts/"><u>Stunning Acura TLX High-Res Visuals for Your Screen: Top Background Photos and Pictures by YL Software Experts</u></a></li>
-<li><a href="https://program-issues.techidaily.com/troubleshooting-and-correcting-the-error-code-0xc19001e1-on-your-windows-11-system/"><u>Troubleshooting and Correcting the 'Error Code 0XC19001e1' On Your Windows 11 System</u></a></li>
-<li><a href="https://win-rankings.techidaily.com/vibrant-neon-dinosaur-graphics-and-desktop-scenarios-yl-computings-digital-art-collection/"><u>Vibrant Neon Dinosaur Graphics & Desktop Scenarios - YL Computing's Digital Art Collection</u></a></li>
 </ul></div>